 Note that the package information provided here is for consultation purposes only.
 As this information may be updated at regular intervals users are reminded to consult the Holtek website for the latest version of the Package/Carton Information.

 Additional supplementary information with regard to packaging is listed below.
 Click on the relevant section to be transferred to the relevant website page.

-- Package Information (include Outline Dimensions, Product Tape and Reel Specifications) - The Operation Instruction of Packing Materials - · Carton information
+- Further Package Information (include Outline Dimensions, Product Tape and Reel Specifications)

+- Packing Meterials Information

+- Carton information